-Text giving has been a useful fundraising tool for more than a decade.
+Text fundraising has been a useful tool for more than a decade.
 The Red Cross was one of its earliest adopters – and one of its most successful.
-Here are some text giving lessons you can learn from the pros.
+Here are some text fundraising lessons you can learn from the pros.

 Your organization might not ever process $500,000 in an hour (although that would be super great!), but there are definitely some fundraising lessons to be learned from The American Red Cross!

-Text Giving Pro Tip: Create a Sense of Urgency
+Text Fundraising Pro Tip: Create a Sense of Urgency

 We hope you never have to set up emergency fundraising after a natural disaster or other catastrophe.
 But the sense of urgency that follows any disaster is part of what has made so many Red Cross campaigns successful.